Climdyn/qgs/documentation/source/files/model/li_model.rst

     \frac{\text{d}\eta_i}{\text{d}t} = \sum_{j, k=0}^{3 n_\mathrm{a}} \mathcal{T}_{i,j,k} \; \eta_j \; \eta_k

 with :math:`\boldsymbol{\eta} = (1, \psi_{{\rm a},1}, \ldots, \psi_{{\rm a},n_\mathrm{a}}, \theta_{{\rm a},1}, \ldots, \theta_{{\rm a},n_\mathrm{a}}, \delta T_{{\rm g},1}, \ldots, \delta T_{{\rm g},n_\mathrm{a}})`, as described in the :ref:`files/technical_description:Code Description`.
 Note that :math:`\eta_0 \equiv 1`.
-The tensor :math:`\mathcal{T}`, which fully encodes the bilinear system of ODEs above, is computed and stored in the :class:`~tensors.qgtensor.QgsTensor`.
+The tensor :math:`\mathcal{T}`, which fully encodes the bilinear system of ODEs above, is computed and stored in the :class:`~.tensors.qgtensor.QgsTensor`.

 Example
 -------